Becky Skillman

 Rebecca S. Skillman (born September 26, 1950) is an American politician who served as the 49th Lieutenant Governor of Indiana, from 2005 to 2013.
 She is a member of the Republican Party.

+In the 2024 Indiana governor's race, Skillman endorsed Suzanne Crouch in the Republican Primary.

 Early life and career

 Skillman is a native of Bedford, Lawrence County, Indiana.
 An alumna of Indiana Wesleyan University, she began her career in politics in 1977 when she was elected to the office of Lawrence County Recorder.
 Eight years later she was elected as County Clerk.
 Skillman served as President of the Association of Indiana Counties.

 State senate

 In 1992, after 16 years as an elected official in Lawrence County, Skillman was elected to the Indiana State Senate, where she represented all or part of Lawrence, Monroe, Jackson, Washington, and Orange Counties.
 Rising quickly through the leadership, she became Majority Caucus Chair, the first woman in history to serve in the Senate Republican leadership.
 During her 12 years in the Senate, she led the charge to include the state's small towns and rural communities in its economic development agenda.
 There, she authored plans for development in distressed counties and for the revitalization of downtown areas.